Alabama Real Estate Law Conference

-G. Hampton (Trey) Smith, III, a member of Zarzaur & Schwartz, P.C. in Birmingham, has over 20 years of experience in landlord-tenant law.
+G. Hampton (Trey) Smith, III, in Birmingham, has over 20 years of experience in landlord-tenant law.
 He focuses his practice on real estate law, general civil law, probate law, and bankruptcy law.
 He is a frequent speaker at professional education programs regarding unlawful detainer suits and procedures.
 Mr. Smith was retained by the Birmingham Board of Realtors to draft the new unlawful detainer statute.
 He is a member of the Birmingham Bar Association and is licensed to practice before Alabama courts; the U.S. District Court for the Northern, Middle, and Southern Districts of Alabama; the U.S. Court of Appeals for the Eleventh Circuit; and the U.S. Supreme Court.
 Mr. Smith received his B.A. from the University of the South and his J.D. from the Samford University Cumberland School of Law.

 Amelia K. Steindorff is a partner in the Birmingham office of Reynolds, Reynolds & Little, LLC, where her primary area of practice is real estate litigation, with an emphasis on title insurance matters.
 She is the chair of the Title Insurance Litigation Committee of the American Bar Association's TIPS Section, and has been the co-author of the American Bar Association Tort Trial Insurance Practice Section's Annual Survey of Recent Developments in Title Insurance Law since 2012.
 She received her B.A. degree from Rhodes College and her J.D. degree from Vanderbilt University School of Law.
 Ms. Steindorff is a member of the Alabama State Bar and the American and Birmingham bar associations.